SylarGuo/Udacity_DS_Nanodegree/Capstone Project/README.md

 3. How do we target them accordingly with different segements?

 ## Libraries Used
-numpy, pandas, seaborn, matplotlib.pyplot, matplotlib, scikitplot, scipy, sklearn
+numpy, pandas, seaborn, matplotlib.pyplot, matplotlib, scikitplot, scipy, sklearn, umap